KDCinfo/expired-to-be-spa/README.md

 [![Build Status](https://travis-ci.org/KDCinfo/expired-to-be-spa.svg?branch=master)](https://travis-ci.org/KDCinfo/expired-to-be-spa)

+## Expired To Be: Venues

-> Expired To Be was initially created as a Chrome browser extension in a personal effort to continue learning how to make browser extensions.
+> Expired To Be was initially created as a Chrome browser extension in a personal effort&mdash;as a web developer&mdash;to continue learning how to make browser extensions.

 > A single-page application (SPA) version was created to expand the accessibility of Expired To Be.
 It was also created in a personal effort to continue learning React.
 The approach I decided to take was to wrap the browser extension inside a React Component (and timer and alarm component I'd written previously).
 It worked out really well.